 The fintech industry plays a pivotal role in India’s vision to become a global financial hub.
 With that goal in mind, the government and the International Financial Services Centres Authority (IFSCA) have been progressively introducing regulatory and policy reforms to Gujarat International Finance Tec-City (GIFT City) – a designated international finance service centre – to foster a healthy fintech ecosystem.

-A regulatory sandbox was first introduced to the city in October 2020, covering fintech players operating in specified financial services including banking, insurance, capital markets and pensions.
+A regulatory sandbox was introduced to the city in October 2020, covering fintech players operating in specified financial services including banking, insurance, capital markets and pensions.
 The regulatory framework was aimed at creating a nurturing fintech ecosystem and to assist the fintech entities in gaining access to market data, which are not readily available to new entrants in the financial sector.

 Fintech Incentive Scheme